It’s official: North Carolina is more fun than South Carolina - NewsBreak

 GREENSBORO, N.C.
 (WGHP) – When you talk about fun states to visit, North Carolina ranks No. 15.

 Seriously?
-There are 14 states that are more fun than the one with the Outer Banks and the Blue Ridge Mountains and top-line college and pro sports in between?Greensboro Science Center reveals 2 projects to expand, create tourism appeal
+There are 14 states that are more fun than the one with the Outer Banks and the Blue Ridge Mountains and top-line college and pro sports in between?VIDEO: Gray fox family of 5 caught on Wake County trail cam

 That was the evaluation of WalletHub, the personal-finance site that takes mounds of the data it collects and sorts it into evaluation issues and topics that affect our lives.